Which place is cheaper, Nags Head or Asheville?

 Both Nags Head and Asheville are popular destinations to visit in the spring with plenty of activities.
 Most visitors come to Asheville for the natural beauty during these months.

 In April, Asheville is generally a little warmer than Nags Head.
-Temperatures in Asheville average around 64°F (18°C), and Nags Head stays around 59°F (15°C).
+Daily temperatures in Asheville average around 64°F (18°C), and Nags Head fluctuates around 59°F (15°C).

 It's quite sunny in Nags Head.
 The sun comes out a lot this time of the year in Asheville.
 Asheville usually receives around the same amount of sunshine as Nags Head during spring.
-At this time of the year, Asheville gets 266 hours of sunny skies, while Nags Head receives 262 hours of full sun.
+Asheville gets 266 hours of sunny skies, while Nags Head receives 262 hours of full sun in the spring.

 It's quite rainy in Asheville.
 In April, Asheville usually receives more rain than Nags Head.
-At this time of the year, Asheville gets 4.4 inches (112 mm) of rain, while Nags Head receives 3 inches (75 mm) of rain.
+Asheville gets 4.4 inches (112 mm) of rain, while Nags Head receives 3 inches (75 mm) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|